Planck35/planck35.github.io/_posts/2020-01-13-copy-control.md

 - Members of class type are copied by the copy constructor for that class.
 - Members of built-in type are copied directly.
 - Members of array type by copying each element.

+> Copy initialization

+Copy initialization happens not only when we define variables using an `=`, but also when we
+*   s